idrisnebiuzunn/FIR-Low-Pass-Filtering-for-Noisy-Measurement-Data/README.md

 ## Note

 This project was completed as a group project.
-My contribution focused on signal analysis, FIR low-pass filtering, MATLAB implementation, frequency-domain interpretation, and result discussion.
+I was mainly responsible for the MATLAB code implementation, including FFT analysis, FIR low-pass filter design, and filtered/original signal comparison.